hodgesds/elasticsearch_tornado/README.rst

 Tornado Elasticsearch Client
 ----------------------------

-Tornado http client for Elasticsearch.
+Tornado HTTP client for Elasticsearch.
 Its goal is to provide common ground for all Elasticsearch-related code in tornado and provide a similar api to the official elasticsearch python client (elasticsearch-py).
 However, this client only works for HTTP (no thrift or memcache) and doesn't